Trade Like a Pro: Top 10 Claude Prompts for Stock Analysis (2026)

 Format as a quantitative research memo with data tables and logic summaries.

-Stock to investigate: [ENTER TICKER SYMBOL AND TIME FRAME YOU CARE ABOUT]"
+Stock to investigate: [ENTER TICKER SYMBOL AND TIME FRAME YOU CARE ABOUT]

 10. A McKinsey-Level Macro Impact Assessment

-"You are a senior partner at McKinsey’s Global Institute who advises sovereign wealth funds on how macroeconomic trends affect equity markets.
+You are a senior partner at McKinsey’s Global Institute who advises sovereign wealth funds on how macroeconomic trends affect equity markets.

 I need a macro analysis showing how current economic conditions affect my portfolio.
-Analyze:

 Current interest rate environment and its impact on growth vs value stocks